 What is the difference between an agency, a program, and a site record?

-This differentiation allows for more precise searching and is much easier to maintain.
-The website’s search function focuses on the program records, because users are generally looking for appropriate programs or services rather than the service provider’s name.
-This structure also makes it much easier to update a record should an agency move, or a given program expand or relocate.
-In that case typically only one record will need to be modified, rather than changing that information in all programs offered at a given site.
+This allows for more precise searching and is much easier to maintain the database.
+The website’s search function focuses on the program records because users are generally looking for appropriate programs or services rather than the service provider’s name.
+This structure also makes it much easier to update a record should an agency move or a given program expand or relocate, requiring only one record needing to be modified rather than changing that information in all programs offered at a given site.

-The Agency record provides a general and overarching statement about what the Agency does.
+The Agency record provides a general description about what the agency does.
 It is best to use active verbs to describe it.

-For more detail about the difference between agency, program, and site records, see our info sheet here.
+For more information about the difference between agency, program, and site records, see our info sheet here.